siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

 * Use Ant tasks to configure the server:
 + Use the command line to run the Ant script.
-+ Use the Ant process step within UrbanCode Deploy to run the Ant script with the Worklight Ant tasks.
-To use the Ant process step, you must download and install the Ant plug-in for UrbanCode Deploy.
++ Use the Ant process step within DevOps Deploy to run the Ant script with the Worklight Ant tasks.
+To use the Ant process step, you must download and install the Ant plug-in for DevOps Deploy.

 * Use the Server Configuration Tool to configure the server.
 * Manually configure the server.